-The second important option for those who failed to install iOS 14 is to run of the stable network.
-Your device needs a stable wifi connection to download the update package.
+Another important option for those who failed to install iOS 14 is to runthe stable network.
+Your device needs a stable WiFi connection to download the update package.

-Go to Settings on iPhone to disable the network and turn it on again.
-And it is not available to download the upgrade version if you are using the cellular data.
+Go to Settings on iPhone and tap General > Reset > Reset Network Settings.
+And it is not available to download the iOS version if you are using the cellular data.

-If your iPhone has been stuck at Updated Requested for several hours and you tried the ways above but still hasn't addressed the issue, you might try the tool of iTunes.
+If your iPhone has been stuck at Updated Requested for several hours and you tried the ways above but still hasn't addressed the issue, you might try to perform the update via iTunes.

 Connect your iPhone to computer.